BartoszCichecki/LenovoLegionToolkit/README.md

 * HHCN (20 or higher)

 Make sure to update it to at least minimum version mentioned above for Custom Mode to function properly.

+##### RGB and lighting

+Both Spectrum per-key RGB and 4-zone RGB backlight is supported.
+Vantage and it's services need to be disabled to avoid conflicts when communicating with hardware.
+If you use other RGB apps that might conflict with LLT, check [FAQ](#faq) for solutions.

+Other lighting features like both 1 and 3 level white keyboard backlight, panel logo and rear ports backlight are also supported, however there are some constraints:

+* GKCN54WW and lower - some lighting features are disabled due to a bug in these BIOS versions causing BSOD
+* some (mostly Gen 6) laptops models might not show all options - this is due misconfigured BIOS that doesn't report availability of these features

+Lighting that required Corsair iCue is not supported by LLT.

 ##### Deactivate discrete nVidia GPU